appeared from: uk

 Note that he majority of photos are not full bodied apparitions but what researchers believe are spirits energy that the camera translates into the form of orbs, mists, vortexes and light rods

 You need to be able to control every aspect of your exposure, mainly for two reasons.
-First, if you were to use your camera on an automatic setting, you would likely have under-exposed film because a.) meters don't account for the reciprocity failure of film during long exposures, and b.) most meters are not sensitive enough to take an accurate reading at [sign in to see URL] in camera meters are sensitive to about 1 EV, where as the light of the full moon is about -7 EV.
+First, if you were to use your camera on an automatic setting, you would likely have under-exposed film because a.) meters don't account for the reciprocity failure of film during long exposures, and b.) most meters are not sensitive enough to take an accurate reading at night.Most in camera meters are sensitive to about 1 EV, where as the light of the full moon is about -7 EV.
 The other reason for using a camera with manual settings is so that you will learn how to accurately estimate night-time exposures in different lighting situations.

 Video or camcorders are also very good and should be used.
 Use brand new tapes.
 Don't use an old tape and tape over something.